 Monday, June 12 Athens, Greece

 Explore more famous and important ancient sites in Athens—including the Acropolis with the Parthenon, the Areopagus on Mars Hill, and the Agora.
 During free time on your own this afternoon you may choose to shop, wander the city, or relax.
 Enjoy a farewell dinner together at an outdoor restaurant in Plaka, Athens’ old town.

 Depart for home with new insight into Paul’s travels and teachings, and the life of the early church.

 Continue on a learning journey of the life of Apostle Paul and the Roman World.
-Explore the city of Pompeii that was buried by volcanic ash for a glimpse into the Roman world as Paul knew it.
+Explore the city of Pompeii which was buried by volcanic ash for a glimpse into the Roman world as Paul knew it.
 Continue to Rome.
 See the sites of Rome including the Coliseum, the Roman Forum, the Arch of Titus, and the Augustan Temple.
 Also visit the place where Paul was martyred, the Abbey of the Three Fountains.
 Click here for a detailed itinerary and pricing.

 For further information, please contact us.
 We would be happy to be of assistance.